 Folding cardigans is different than folding crew neck sweaters.
 I don’t like to button or zip up the sweater before I fold it.
 It’s easier to fold cardigans quickly if you do it this way.

 Labels are your friends.
 You don’t have to buy labels or make fancy ones.
-I just printed off these labels and taped them onto my bins with packing tape.
+A good solution is just to print labels.
+I just printed these labels and taped them onto my bins with packing tape.
+You could also just hand label them using craft paper.

 My wedding dress was hanging in the back of the closet.
-My sister recently unpacked hers which was professionally packed only to find out it wasn’t even her dress in the sealed box.😂 If you have your dress sealed up you should open the box.
+My sister recently unpacked hers which was professionally packed only to find out it wasn’t even her dress in the sealed box.

 Chas is sharing her tips, tricks and hacks for organizing a small closet.